kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 Only components satisfying the specified dimensional and quality requirements are transferred to the finished-goods storage area.

-11. PLANT LAYOUT PLANNING
+11. PLANT LAYOUT SIMULATION

-The plant layout is designed according to the sequence of manufacturing operations.
+The plant layout is simulated according to the sequence of manufacturing operations.

-The major areas considered in the plant layout are:
+The major areas considered in the simulation are:

 1. Raw Material Storage Area
 2. Cutting Area